Imraninrcm/2048/README.md

 ## 🧩 What is 2048?

 2048 is a single-player sliding block puzzle game.
 The objective is simple: **combine tiles with the same number to reach the 2048 tile!**
-Swipe or use arrow keys to move all tiles.
+Swipe or use the on-screen arrow buttons to move all tiles.
 When two tiles with the same number touch, they merge into one.
-The game ends when no moves are left.
+The game ends when no moves are left or you reach the 2048 tile.

 ---